intel/dream-textures-openvino/README.md

 # Installation

 ### A. Install OpenVINO™
 - Download and install [OpenVINO™](https://github.com/openvinotoolkit/openvino/releases) for your operating system.
+Please follow the instructions to download and extract OpenVINO™ from archive. <b>Do not use pypi for installation.</b>
 - Note that this addon has been tested with 2023.1.0
-- For Intel&reg; Core™ Ultra support, you need to download and install OpenVINO™ from the archive.

 ### B. Dream-Texture-Openvino Install
 Skip steps 1 and 2 if you already have Python3 and Git on Windows